mocs524/greybus-spec/source/bridged_phy.rst

 Table :num:`table-pwm-polarity-request` defines the Greybus PWM polarity request.
-The request supplies the target instance number and polarity (normal or inverted).
-The polarity may not be configured when a PWM instance is enabled.
+The request supplies the target instance number and polarity (normal or inverted). <GYBS.P.0704.001>The polarity may not be configured when a PWM instance is enabled.</GYBS.P.0704.001>

 .. figtable::
     :nofig: